Sector Development Archives - ISO-BEA

 Purchasing travel and medical insurance is at the discretion of the applicant and the ISO is not responsible for ensuring insurance has been acquired.
 The ISO is not liable for any lost, damaged, or stolen belongings of the applicant.

-If a trip has been cancelled due to unforeseen circumstances, the Applicant must return the portion of the unused funding to the ISO, with proof of payment for costs incurred prior to the trip.
-Funds can only be used for the trip specified in the application, you can not reassign funds to another trip.
+If a trip has been cancelled due to unforeseen circumstances, the applicant must return the portion of the unused funding to the ISO, with proof of payment for costs incurred prior to the trip.
+Funds can only be used for the trip specified in the application, you cannot reassign funds to another trip.

 Applicants seeking support for group travel for a national/international premiere or awards ceremony (with invitation/nomination) should review the ISO’s Marketing, Promotion and Distribution Program guidelines.